bodulic/CATS-rb/README.md

 ## Transcriptome assembly mapping script: `CATS_rb_map`

-This script maps the analysed transcriptome assembly to the reference genome.
+`CATS_rb_map` maps the analysed transcriptome assembly to the reference genome.
 The script should be run on all analysed assemblies individually.

 Example usage:
 ```bash